tpycrystal/Covid19-tweets-Sentimental-Analysis/README.md

 * **Daily Tweets Sentimental Analysis**
 Using plotly to plot, shows label, date, and counts of each type of tweets.
 ### Conclusion
+I chose to use **VADER (Valence Aware Dictionary and sEntiment Reasoner)** for the sentiment analysis since VADER is a lexicon and rule-based tool that is specifically attuned to sentiments expressed in social media, like tweets.
 There is a similar trend among three types of tweets.
 Most of the time there are more positive tweets, I did notice during 08/14 to 08/16 the amount of neural tweets exceed positive.

 ### Problem
 The difficult I encountered is that plotly couldn't show on github.
 So I export the figure as a png file.